ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/warmachine-57/CVE-2021-44117](https://github.com/warmachine-57/CVE-2021-44117) :  ![starts](https://img.shields.io/github/stars/warmachine-57/CVE-2021-44117.svg) ![forks](https://img.shields.io/github/forks/warmachine-57/CVE-2021-44117.svg)

 ## CVE-2021-44103
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: CVE-2021-42192.
 Reason: This candidate is a duplicate of CVE-2021-42192.
 Notes: All CVE users should reference CVE-2021-42192 instead of this candidate.
-All references and descriptions in this candidate have been removed to prevent accidental usage.
+All references and descriptions in this candidate have been removed to prevent accidental usage